 - a) Operative date the operative date stipulates the date from which the standard is to be applied.
-It remains in force until: - the operative date of any amendment to those requirements;

-- in relevant circumstances, the early adoption of such amendment; and - the standard is withdrawn by APESB. - b) Objectives the objectives section of the pronouncement defines the objectives and the primary application of the applicable APESB pronouncement in order to specify the circumstances in which the professional standard is applicable and to provide the member with context when applying the mandatory requirements of the standard. - c) Scope and application APESB pronouncements are intended to apply to members of the professional bodies that have adopted APESB pronouncements.
-Where there is an exception, this is specified below.
+In some cases a standard can be applied earlier that the stipulated operative date.
+It remains in force until: - the operative date of any amendment to those requirements; or - the pronouncement is withdrawn by APESB. - b) Objectives the objectives section of the pronouncement defines the objectives and the primary application of the applicable APESB pronouncement in order to specify the circumstances in which the professional standard or guidance note is applicable and to provide the member with context when applying the mandatory requirements or application guidance of a pronouncement. - c) Scope and application APESB pronouncements are applicable to members of the professional accounting bodies.

-The following paragraphs will be included in the scope and application of each APESB pronouncement:
+Generally the following paragraphs will be included in the scope and application of each APESB pronouncement:

-- members practising in Australia are required to comply with APESB pronouncements; - members practising outside Australia are required to follow the provisions of the pronouncement to the extent to which they are not prevented from doing so by specific requirements of local laws and/or regulations; - members need to comply with the Code and other relevant professional and ethical requirements; - APESB pronouncements are not intended to detract from any responsibilities that may be imposed by law or regulation; and - in applying the requirements outlined in an APESB pronouncement, members should be guided not merely by the words but also by the spirit of the standard and the Code. - d) Definitions definitions contained in APESB standards are to be applied in the interpretation of APESB standards and are consistent across all pronouncements issued by APESB. - e) Conformity paragraphs conformity paragraphs explain the relationship of an APESB pronouncement with an equivalent international standard (if any) issued by a standard setting board of IFAC.
+- members practising in Australia are required to comply with APESB standards or should follow the guidance in APESB guidance notes; - members practising outside Australia are required to follow the provisions of the standard or guidance note to the extent to which they are not prevented from doing so by specific requirements of local laws and/or regulations; - members need to comply with the Code and other relevant professional and ethical requirements; - The applicable APESB pronouncement is not intended to detract from any responsibilities that may be imposed by law or regulation; and - in applying the requirements or guidance outlined in an APESB pronouncement, members should be guided not merely by the words but also by the spirit of the pronouncement and the Code. - d) Definitions definitions contained in APESB pronouncements are to be applied in the interpretation of APESB pronouncements and are consistent across all pronouncements issued by APESB. - e) Conformity paragraphs conformity paragraphs explain the relationship of an APESB pronouncement with an equivalent international pronouncement (if any) issued by a standard setting board of IFAC.
 In cases where there is no equivalent international pronouncement, the conformity paragraph will state that an international equivalent does not exist.